Ahmmos/WeatherApp_routeAcadamy_/README.md

 ## languages used
 - HTML to build the website.
-- CSS to add styles for the website.
+- CSS & bootstrap to add styles for the website.
 - JS to fetch the API and display the weather degree on the website.